Table of Contents

 To make the line of the sight horizontal, the weight is slid to the outer slope, and the radial arm is turned back to its fullest extent.

 2. Uses of De Lisle’s Clinometer

 a.
 To Measure a Gradient

-For better results, a vane or target of height equal to the height of the observer’s eye must be placed at the object and slighted.
+For better results, a vane or target equal to the height of the observer’s eye must be placed at the object and slighted.

-A similar procedure is adopted to set a point on a given gradient, say 1 in n.
+A similar procedure sets a point on a given gradient, say 1 in n.

 The arm is set on reading 1 in n.
 The arc should be turned forward for rising gradients and backward for the falling slope.

 A peg is driven at the other end of the line and a vane, equal to the height of the observer’s eye, is kept there.